VETERANS AFFAIRS (VA) HOSPITAL MEDICAL MALPRACTICE

 If you believe you are the victim of medical malpractice at a VA hospital, contact us immediately.
 Our VA lawyers have handled many types of medical malpractice cases from across the country at VA hospitals, including patient neglect, spinal cord injuries, and failures to diagnose infections, cancers, and other diseases.
-Our VA medical malpractice attorneys handle many types of cases:

-- Failure to diagnose disease/cancer
+- Failure to diagnose cancer

-- Misdiagnosis or incorrect diagnosis of disease/cancer
+- Misdiagnosis or incorrect diagnosis of a serious illness or disease

 - Surgical mistakes, including leaving equipment, tools, sponges, inside the body (sometimes called “foreign body” cases)

-- Delay in diagnosing disease/cancer
+- Delay in diagnosing cauda equina syndrome

-- Failure to monitor or treat a disease or cancer
+- Failure to monitor serious conditions

 - Wrong medication prescribed or administered

-How do I sue Veterans Affairs?
+How Do I Sue Veterans Affairs?

 To recover against the VA for VA Medical Malpractice you must first present an administrative claim against the VA before you can file suit against the United States of America.
 When filing suit against the United States for injuries from medical malpractice at a VA hospital, individuals must follow the strict rules of the Federal Tort Claims Act.